apache/horaedb-docs/docs/src/en/quick_start.md

 ## Next Step

 Congrats, you have finished this tutorial.
-For more information about CeresDB, see the following:
+For more information about HoraeDB, see the following:

 - [SQL Syntax](sql/README.md)
 - [Deployment](cluster_deployment/README.md)